sunwooj/course-expling/IBEX/README.md

 # IBEX Tutorial: Day 1

 Day 1 will cover the basics of creating simple acceptability judgement or other types of forced-choice task experiments.
-We will do a mini-replication of experiment 1  reported in our reading, Sprouse et al (2016).
+We will do a mini-replication of experiment 1  reported in our reading, Sprouse et al (2016), focusing just on whether-island constructions and wh-dependencies.
 See [the first author's website](https://sprouse.uconn.edu/research.html) for more details on the data and the stimuli list.
-For a comprehensive step-by step guide, please consult [Brian Dillon and Rodica Ivan's LSA tutorial](https://xlingumass.github.io/resources/LSA_Minicourse_DillonIvan.pdf).
-The [official IBEX manual](https://github.com/addrummond/ibex/blob/master/docs/manual.md) will also be of use.
+For a comprehensive step-by step guide to using IBEX, please consult [Brian Dillon and Rodica Ivan's LSA tutorial](https://xlingumass.github.io/resources/LSA_Minicourse_DillonIvan.pdf).
+The [official IBEX manual](https://github.com/addrummond/ibex/blob/master/docs/manual.md) will also function as an indispensible reference if you want to be more flexible with your experiment designs.

 ## 0. Getting started